JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/README.md

     a = 9
     fmt.Println(add())                              // 18

-    // RETURN A FUNCTION TO A FUNCTION func addThis(a, b int) func() int {
+    // CLOSURE - RETURN A FUNCTION TO A FUNCTION func addThis(a, b int) func() int {
         return func() int {
             return a + b